France calls on Russia to make 'real strike' against Islamic State

 Western nations have been questioning Putin's intentions in Syria, Russia's long-time ally, after Moscow sent tanks and warplanes there in the last month.

-A U.S.-led coalition has been bombing Islamic State targets in Syria for about a year with a separate coalition with some of the same countries striking the militants in neighboring Iraq.
+A U.S.-led coalition has been bombing Islamic State targets in Syria for about a year with a separate coalition with some of the same countries striking the militants in neighbouring Iraq.

 Western officials say the strikes have weakened the group in some areas, though it remains in control of significant territory.